wichtounet/wichtounet.github.io/posts/2017/10/deep-learning-library-10-fast-neural-network-library.rst

 the MNIST dataset.

 First, for the includes, you need to include the layers you are using, here only the dense layer.
-Then, you need to include :code:`network.hpp` which is the basic include for every network.
+Then, you need to include `network.hpp` which is the basic include for every network.
 And the last header is the one for the datasets support.